-If we are truly to recognize something - a this of a particular sort as opposed to a that - we must be able to form some conception of what we are beholding.
+And so the general truth is this: if we are truly to recognize anything - a this of a particular sort as opposed to a that - we must be able to form some conception of what we are beholding.
 Which is to say: we must grasp the ideas that inform and are inherent in what we are beholding.
 The phenomenon can present itself to us as a given reality only so far as its real and inherent thought-content becomes at the same time our thought-content.
-To see a soaring hawk while having no idea of organism, bird, wing, flight, raptor, predation, air, gravity, matter, and so on, would not be to see a hawk.
-The nearest analogy would lie in that first moment when we see something strange in the sky and have no immediate clue about what it is.
+To see a soaring hawk while having no idea of organism, bird, wing, flight, raptor, eyesight, predation, rodent, air, gravity, matter, and so on, would not be to see a hawk.